November 25, 2019

 appcmd set config /section:httpProtocol /allowKeepAlive:false

-It is also possible to check whether Keep-Alive is functioning by checking your HTTP header.
-This can be done via terminal using the following command:
+It’s also possible to check the HTTP header via the terminal using the following command:

 curl -I http://example.com/example.php